Live Entertainment Tax

 - Filing Frequency: Typically filed after each event where live entertainment is provided, or it may be required quarterly or annually depending on the specific regulations and the volume of events hosted by the venue.

-One-Time Special Event Permit Application and Vendor List
+One-Time Event Application Forms

-One-Time Special Event Permit Application and Vendor List (Excel Worksheet)
+One-Time Event Application Vendor List:

 LET Rate

-Effective from October 1, 2015, the Live Entertainment tax rate in Nevada is 9%.
+Effective from October 1, 2015, the Live Entertainment Tax rate in Nevada is 9%.
 This rate is applied to the total amount charged for admission or service, under two specific scenarios:

 - Venues with Live Entertainment: The tax is 9% of the total admission charge for venues that feature live entertainment and have a maximum capacity of 200 or more people, as determined by the Nevada State Fire Marshal.